tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab01/README.md

   - answering questions like: “How long does it take for an operation or task to be completed on average?”
 - testing responsiveness
-  - how mouch
+  - how much
   - focus on variance
   - answering questions like: “What percentage of operations will succeed in under XX milliseconds?”